SomayaRagab/Simple-Crud/README.md

 ### Prerequisites

 - Node.js (>= 14.x)
-- MongoDB or Connection on MongoAtlas
+- MongoDB or Connection on MongoAtlas (i use mongoAtlas)
 - Yarn or npm

 ### Installation